Jammy Flapjacks – Only Three Ingredients

 Once upon a time, I made this most delicious fig, apple and pomegranate jam.
 Eighteen months on and I still have a couple of jars of it left.
 Or I did have; I’ve just used one of them up in these flapjacks.
 Instead of making flapjacks with sugar and golden syrup, I thought I’d try making some with jam.
 This seemed a good flavour to use as it’s quite tart and I didn’t want my flapjacks to be sickly sweet, especially as I was going to use a whole jar.

-This has to be the quickest bake I’ve ever made, it was so simple.
+These jam flapjacks have to be the quickest bake I’ve ever made.
+The recipe is so simple.
 Luckily, they turned out to be rather good and I’m feeling pleased with myself for discovering another way of using jam.
 I also had some chocolate sauce leftover from my Easter bundt cake, which in itself was leftover from the Easter egg ice-cream.
 This really is the last of it – honest!
 I warmed it up and drizzled it over the flapjack in an attempt to make them slightly more sophisticated.

-Some of them went to the workmen who were putting up a fence in next door’s garden.
-I’m very excited about this as it has given us our privacy back after they chopped down the hedge a couple of years ago.
+Some of the flapjacks went to the workmen who were putting up a fence in next door’s garden.
+I’m very excited about this as it’s given us our privacy back.
+A couple of years ago, the neighbours chopped down the hedge and it’s been a bit trying to say the least.

-I was also rather excited to find I’d won a £20 voucher from Your Liskeard to spend in local shops by sending in a photo of the oats I’d bought to make these flapjacks.
-There is a weekly prize for one of the photos sent in showing what has been bought from a local shop, which I think is a fabulous way of promoting Liskeard retailers.
+I was also rather excited to find I’d won a £20 voucher from Your Liskeard to spend in local shops by sending in a photo of the oats I’d bought to make these jam flapjacks.
+There is a weekly prize for a photo that shows something bought from a local shop.
+What a fabulous way of to promote Liskeard’s retailers.

 - 4 oz (110g) unsalted butter